CiscoTestAutomation/xpresso/README.md

 * At file `${BASE_DIR}/.env` make sure `DATA_DIR` and `LOGS_DIR` have proper values and pointing to your desired locations.
   * `DATA_DIR` should be somewhere with sufficient disk space for XPRESSO data.
   * `LOGS_DIR` should be somewhere with sufficient disk space for XPRESSO micros-ervices logs.
-  * If data-dir is changed, you may have to update `workers` service data dir as well.
-Find `workers` service at `docker-compose.yml` file and update ``WORK_SOURCE`` environment variable pointing to the proper dir.

 * [ WARNING ]: in linux servers, make sure the max_map_count is set to at *least* 262144, ie `vm.max_map_count=262144`.
 See [elastic documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html) for details.
 * [ WARNING ]: in linux servers, uncomment the `/etc/localtime:/etc/localtime:ro` entries under volumes for all services to ensure timezone Xpresso uses matches your host.
 * [ OPTIONAL ]: at file `${BASE_DIR}/.env`, change `TAG` to most appropriate value for your XPRESSO instance.
 * [ OPTIONAL ]: by default no ports are exposed in Docker.
 For your testing purposes, you can uncomment the `ports` entry in `docker-compose.yml` file for the services you want.

 ***Important note***: after Xpresso is fully up, if you update configurations or change any settings at `initializers/settings.yml`, you need to update `docker-compose.yml` under `management` service and set `FORCE_UPDATE: 'True'` and restart the management service `docker-compose restart management`, in order to reflect the changes.

 **3. Start Your Engine**